CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A text-based programming language used to make webpages interactive.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Helps to develop codes, share, and store codes and work on it in the team and improve code looking for bugs and correcting code errors.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+When you ‘fork’ repository you copy it to your GitHub and you can work on it on your end making changes to it.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+By cloning repository, you are downloading it to your device from website like GitHub or other.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+It is an event where people can inform and show changes and improvements made to the existing code in repository on GitHub.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into the past changes and modifications made to the repository.

 ## Question 13